R. C. Owens

-Early years
+Early life

 R.C.
 Owens was born November 12, 1934, in Shreveport, Louisiana.

 Owens graduated from Santa Monica High School in Santa Monica, California, and attended the College of Idaho (where his roommate and teammate was Elgin Baylor).
 Although only 6'3", Owens possessed long arms and extraordinary leaping ability, averaging nearly 28 rebounds per game as a sophomore.

 He also played amateur basketball with the Seattle-based Buchan Bakers the year after their national championship.

 Professional career

-Owens was selected in the 14th round of the 1956 NFL draft by the San Francisco 49ers, who made him the 160th player taken.
+Owens was selected in the 14th round of the 1956 NFL draft by the San Francisco 49ers, who made him the 160th player taken overall.

 It was not long before Owens gained recognition on the gridiron for his unique receiving skills, becoming famous for leaping "Alley Oop" receptions of high passes by quarterback Y. A. Tittle.

 The play, later known as "West Four right" in the 49ers playbook, came about accidentally in the fourth exhibition game of the 1959 season when quarterback Y.A.
 Tittle, under heavy pressure from a Chicago Cardinals pass rush, attempted to throw the ball away through the back of the end zone.
 Rookie Owens, one of the nation's top rebounders as a college basketball player, leaped high for the ball and grabbed it, pulling it down for a touchdown.
 The play would ultimately be used for three game-winning touchdowns in 1957, helping the Niners to an 8–4 record and their first playoff appearance since coming to the NFL in 1950.

 "You know any teenagers?
 Even they could throw that pass," Tittle later recalled of the Alley Oop play.
 "You just throw it up in the air and hope."

 Origins of the "Alley Oop" moniker are uncertain, although it clearly derived from the Alley Oop comic strip launched in the 1930s.
 According to Owens, the name came from one of three people — veteran quarterback Tittle, young quarterback John Brodie, or head coach Red Hickey.
 "I don't know who said it, but it became part of the nomenclature," Owens recalled in a 2011 interview.
 "You started hearing it in basketball, everywhere.
 Even when I see a baseball player go up and get a ball, I say, 'He made an Alley Oop.'"

 Owens's best year in the NFL came in 1961, when he snared 55 passes for 1,032 yards and 5 touchdowns.